 Start by reexamining your entire business continuity (BC) program top to bottom.
 Compare it against industry “best practices,” as well as industry “new practices” and incorporate improvements where you might fall short.

-For example, during the Texas outage, both Ferguson PLC and Home Depot used digital tools that they implemented at the beginning of the COVID-19 pandemic to improve communication within their organization and with their customers.
+For example, during the Texas outage, both Ferguson PLC and Home Depot used digital tools that they implemented at the beginning of the COVID-19 pandemic to improve communication within their organisation and with their customers.

 You can create a well-rounded program by establishing a working group to look at your key resilience disciplines and make adjustments as needed.